Rangers vs. Athletics Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has put up 35 hits with five doubles, nine home runs and 15 walks.
-He has driven in 37 runs with three stolen bases.
+- Adolis Garcia has five doubles, nine home runs, 15 walks and 37 RBI (35 total hits).
+He's also swiped three bases.

 Garcia Recent Games